Presidency of John F. Kennedy: Historical reputation

-Assassinated in the prime of life, Kennedy remains a powerful and popular symbol of both inspiration and tragedy.

 Camelot

 The term "Camelot" is often used to describe his presidency, reflecting both the mythic grandeur accorded Kennedy in death, and the powerful nostalgia that many feel for that era of American history.
 According to Richard Dean Burns and Joseph M. Siracusa, the most popular theme surrounding Kennedy's legacy is its replay of the legend of King Arthur and Camelot.
 In the days after JFK's death, his widow Jacqueline Bouvier Kennedy, who herself would play a central role in the myth, approached journalist Theodore H. White.
 Mrs. Kennedy emphasized an image that would shape the adoring memory of JFK and his administration, highlighting the president's love for the popular Broadway musical "Camelot".
 She emphasized how her husband loved the music of Alan Jay Lerner, a former classmate.
 Mrs. Kennedy claimed that JFK admired heroes like King Arthur, presenting him as an idealist, although White knew this to be untrue.
 In her attempt to convey a positive message during a tragic event, she quoted her husband as repeating the end of the "Camelot" show: said, "There will be great presidents again, but there will never be another Camelot."
 White's influential essay, which included the Camelot story, was published in a special commemorative issue of Life magazine on December 3, 1963, reaching over 30 million people.
 To the grieving public, this uplifting message seemed logical.
 After all, JFK, the youngest person to enter the White House, displayed intelligence, articulation, and humor.
 Furthermore, his young, beautiful wife, who was revered internationally, along with his famous family, made it easy to associate Kennedy with the legend of King Arthur.
 Later, White expressed regret for his role in popularizing the Camelot myth.
 Over the years, critics, especially historians, have mocked the Camelot myth as a distortion of JFK's actions, beliefs, and policies.
 However, in the public memory, the years of Kennedy's presidency are still seen as a brief, brilliant, and shining moment.